- Aging & Longevity

 The solution may be an easy one such as a few days' rest or you may have to change the habits of a lifetime to find some relief.
 For instance, middle-aged women who have worn high heels all their lives may suddenly find that their feet now demand more sensible shoes.
 Problems with back pain and bunions can so easily be rectified by wearing more suitable footwear.

 Adopting a common sense approach to eating habits will ensure you get the vitamins and minerals required to maintain health and fitness.
 Make sure you always have a healthy selection of foods in your larder so you don’t feel tempted by calorie-laden biscuits and snacks.
 Even if you don’t have a weight problem, eating nutritionally unsound foods will do little for your health and well-being.

-Sexual health is something that the over 50’s still need to be aware of.
-Even though women of this age group may feel more liberated now they are past child-bearing age, they still need to protect themselves against sexually transmitted disease and even pregnancy is the fifties is not unheard of.
+Sexual health is something that the over 50s still need to be aware of.
+Even though women of this age group may feel more liberated now they are past child-bearing age, they still need to protect themselves against sexually transmitted disease and even pregnancy is the early 50s is not unheard of.